Live, interactive, irreverent pub trivia since 2009

 Q. Can I suggest a category for your trivia game?

-A. Sure, if it’s a good category and I can write 10 good questions for it.
-If you have an idea, let me know.
+A. Sure, if it’s a category suitable for a broad audience.
+If you have an idea, let us know.

 Q. Do you host for private parties and events?

-A. Yup!
+A. YES!
 Beat the Geek Trivia does several private parties and custom events all year long.
 Contact me and we can talk about your event.

 Q. The songs you pick for the music round are... (pick one)